gantoreno/macfetch/README.md

 - [`freshfetch`](https://github.com/K4rakara/freshfetch): same as the above.
 - [`macchina`](https://github.com/Macchina-CLI/macchina): lacks the Neofetch aesthetic.

-Yes, Linux is supported, and that's great, but it's about time for a macOS alternative to come out, and that's why Macfetch (as it name suggests) is **macOS-only**.
+Yes, Linux is supported, and that's great, but it's about time for a macOS alternative to come out, and that's why Macfetch (as its name suggests) is **macOS-only**.

 ## Installation